-We find that, in a scenario in which agents reach for income, the aggregate investment rate is 0.024% lower than in a counterfactual scenario in which reaching for income is absent.
-As a benchmark, Boivin, Kiley, and Mishkin (2010) estimate that a 1% decrease in the fed funds rate increases investment by around 1.5%.
-Therefore, our analysis suggests that the reaching-for-income channel dampens the sensitivity of aggregate investment to monetary policy by around 1.6% (= 0.024% / 1.5%).
+We assess that, in a scenario where agents reach for income, the aggregate investment rate is 0.024% lower than in a counterfactual scenario in which reaching for income is absent.
+As a benchmark, Boivin et al. (2010) estimate that a 1% decrease in the fed funds rate increases investment by around 1.5%.
+Therefore, our analysis suggests that the reaching-for-income channel dampens the sensitivity of aggregate investment to monetary policy by around 1.6% (= 0.024%/1.5%).
 The intuition is as follows.
-In an economy with reaching-for-income investors, dividend payers benefit from a reduction in the cost of capital when the Fed lowers interest rates.
-However, to the extent that high dividend-paying firms have few growth opportunities, the additional boost in investment is likely to be small.
-At the same time, nondividend-paying firms experience a relative increase in their cost of capital as investors shift to dividend payers.
+In an economy with reaching-for-income investors, dividend payers benefit from a reduction in their cost of capital when the Fed lowers interest rates.
+However, to the extent that high dividendpaying firms have few growth opportunities, the additional boost in investments is likely to be small.
+At the same time, non-dividend paying firms experience a relative increase in their cost of capital as investors shift to dividend payers.
 This effect dampens the stimulus effect of low interest rates on investment.
-To the extent that nondividendpaying firms are rich in growth opportunities, this dampening effect on investment is likely to have a large impact in terms of for gone investment.
-Combining these two effects, we find that, following a rate cut, the reaching-for-income channel dampens the increase in aggregate investments.
+To the extent that non-dividend paying firms are rich in growth opportunities, this dampening effect on investments is likely to have a large impact in terms of foregone investment.
+Combining these two effects, we find that, following a rate cut, the reaching for income channel dampens the increase in the aggregate investments.

-It is worth noting that we are not suggesting that low interest rates will reduce the investment of low-dividend firms because the direct effect of lower interest rates on the cost of capital is likely to dominate the opposite effect of reaching for income.
-Rather, our analysis suggests that low-dividend firms will invest relatively less than in a counterfactual scenario in which there is no reaching for income.
+It is worth noting that we are not suggesting low interest rates will reduce the investment of low-dividend firms because the direct effect of lower interest rates on the cost of capital is likely to dominate the opposite effect of reaching for income.
+Our analysis suggests that low-dividend firms will invest relatively less than in a counterfactual scenario in which there is no reaching for income.